<< Chapter < Page Chapter >> Page >

 The following graph shows the position of a particle of a wave as a function of time.

 If you look carefully at the pictures of waves you will notice that they look very much like sine or cosine functions.
 This is correct.
-Waves can be described by trigonometric functions that are functions of time or of position.Depending on which case we are dealing with the function will be a function of or .
+Waves can be described by trigonometric functions that are functions of time or of position.Depending on which case we are dealing with the function will be a function of t or x .
 For example, a function of position would be:

 Notification Switch